 - 3 Cours du 30 Juillet

-What we like about it Bar à Vin is a Bordeaux institution, known to locals as the CIVB, because it’s run by the conseil interprofessionnel du Vin de Bordeaux, the government organisation responsible for representing all the appellations within the Bordeaux wine region.
-Located in a gorgeous space just steps away from the Grand Théâtre, this is also one of the largest wine bars you’ll find in Bordeaux.
+What we like about it Le Bar à Vin is a Bordeaux institution, run by the CIVB, the Conseil Interprofessionnel du Vin de Bordeaux, which represents all the appellations of Bordeaux.
+Located on the ground floor of the triangular 18th century Maison Gobineau, steps away from the Grand Théâtre, it’s one of the largest wine bars in Bordeaux.

-Wine list The list changes frequently, but a good selection from across the 60 Bordeaux appellations is offered by the glass.
-The range includes Crémant de Bordeaux, Sauternes, 1855 classed growths and wines from both the Right and Left Banks.
+Wine list Offered by the glass, the list changes frequently, with a selection across all the Bordeaux appellations.
+You’ll find Crémant de Bordeaux, Sauternes, 1855 classed growths and wines from both the Right and Left Banks.

-What to order An excellent first stop for anyone interested in discovering Bordeaux wines, with some of the best by-the-glass prices in the city.
+What to order A great place to start a Bordeaux discovery, with some of the best by-the-glass prices and flights in the city.
 Try the knowledgeable staff recommendations for best wines of the moment.

 - 49 Cours d’Alsace-et-Lorraine

 What we like about it A chic family-owned-and-run wine bar in the heart of old Bordeaux.
 Popular with locals, this is a fun spot where the menu comes clipped to old vinyl records.
 It can be tough to get a table here without a reservation, so do book ahead.

 Wine list The focus is on finding fine wines from all over France and beyond, and the 150 references include New World wines from as far afield as South Africa and Chile.

 What to order The red or white blind tasting served in black glasses or sign up for one of their 90 minutes tutored tastings.
 Try the cheese and charcuterie board, which is served with the family’s delicious homemade marmalade.

 - Cave: Thursday to Saturday 11:00 – 22:00